Creamy Vegan Polenta Recipe with Greens

 Ingredients for vegan polenta with labels.

-• Navy beans: Don’t forget the legume love!
-White beans are a great neutral staple that pair beautifully with any ingredients, but don’t let that limit your creativity.
+• Navy Beans: Don’t forget the legume love!
+White beans are a great neutral staple that pairs beautifully with any ingredients, but don’t let that limit your creativity.
 Chickpeas, black beans, lima beans, and even edamame are some other excellent choices.

 Step 2: Further reduce the heat to low and switch over to a wide spatula.
 Continue stirring the polenta for a few more minutes to avoid any clumps.